johnnyc0121/Build-OSImages/README.md

 ### Infrastructure Setup

+#### Prepare Windows VM
+- Create an Windows VM in Azure subscription
+- Give it a public IP so that it's accessible (or use a bastion host)
+- Install SSH client tool so that the Ubuntu VM can be accessed

 #### Prepare Ubuntu VM
 - Create an Ubuntu VM in Azure subscription
 - Execute below commands to update system and set up Docker